cohoist/cohoist-chat/README.md

 # Cohoist Chat

-Cohoist Chat is an end-to-end encrypted chat application built using .NET 8 and SignalR.
-This project contains two independent applications: a console application and a MAUI application.
+Cohoist Chat is an end-to-end encrypted chat application built using **.NET 8** and **SignalR**.
+This project contains two independent applications:
+- A console application
+- A MAUI application

 The console application is a simple chat application that runs in the terminal.
 The MAUI application is a modern cross-platform chat application that runs on Android, iOS, macOS, and Windows.
 The project also includes a server application to facilitate communication between the client applications using a SignalR hub.

-This open-source project demonstrates the capabilities of .NET 8, MAUI, SignalR and SyncFusion, and provides reference implementations for developers who want to build their own end-to-end encrypted chat applications.
+This open-source project demonstrates the capabilities of **.NET 8**, **MAUI**, **SignalR** and **SyncFusion**, and provides reference implementations for developers who want to build their own end-to-end encrypted chat applications.

 ## Features